-The Dietetics degree provides the coursework needed for a Bachelor of Science (B.S.) degree leading to a career in Dietetics and Nutrition.
-If you are concerned with the nutrition and health of individuals and communities you should consider pursuing a degree in dietetics.
+If you are concerned with the nutrition and health of individuals and communities you should consider pursuing a degree in nutrition and dietetics.
 An interest in science and enjoyment in working with people will also be beneficial for those considering this degree.
-In many cases those with a degree in Dietetics spend much of their time working with people as patients, clients, consumers or employees.
-For more information see the Academy of Nutrition and Dietetics’s Career Video and Intro to Dietetics Presentation.
+In many cases those with a degree in nutrition and dietetics spend much of their time working with people as patients, clients, consumers or employees.
+For more information watch the Academy of Nutrition and Dietetics Career Video on the Eat Right Pro website.

 Why Dietetics at UW-Madison?

-The Dietetics program at UW-Madison is consistently ranked among the highest in the nation.
+The Didactic Program in Dietetics (DPD) is accredited by the Accreditation Council for Education and Nutrition in Dietetics (ACEND).
+The DPD program at UW-Madison is consistently ranked among the highest in the nation.
 The program is offered through the Department of Nutritional Sciences in the College of Agriculture and Life Sciences (CALS).
-Within the past 10 years, over 400 students have received their B.S. in Dietetics from U.W.
-Madison.
+Within the past 10 years, over 400 students have received their B.S. in Nutrition and Dietetics from UW-Madison.

 What can I do with a Dietetics degree?

-Depending upon your interests, you may choose to apply for a Dietetic Internship (DI) which will allow you to pursue certification as a Registered Dietitian (RD).
-A Registered Dietitian is the most widely recognized nutrition professional.
-Although it is possible to specialize in nutrition without being an RD, many nutrition-related jobs require the RD credential because it signifies professional competence.
+Depending upon your interests, you may choose to apply for a Dietetic Internship (DI) which will allow you to pursue certification as a Registered Dietitian Nutritionist (RDN).
+A RDN is the most widely recognized nutrition professional.
+Although it is possible to specialize in nutrition without being an RD, many nutrition-related jobs require the RDN credential because it signifies professional competence.
 The Academy of Nutrition and Dietetics is the professional association that establishes the criteria for becoming registered and administers the process.

 What does the job outlook look like for graduates of a Dietetics program?

-Upon completion of a Dietetics Degree, you will be eligible to apply for a Dietetic Internship (DI).
-Once you have successfully completed your Dietetic Internship, you are then eligible to take the American Dietetic Association (ADA) examination leading to certification as a Registered Dietitian (RD).
+Upon completion of a Nutrition and Dietetics Degree, you will be eligible to apply for an ACEND accredited Supervised Practice Program (Dietetic Internship).
+Once you have successfully completed your Dietetic Internship, you are then eligible to take the Commission of Dietetic Registration’s examination leading to certification as a Registered Dietitian Nutritionist (RDN).
 Admission to post-baccalaureate Dietetic Internship program is very competitive.
 Nationally, only 50% of applicants are admitted to Dietetic Internships.
 Selection criteria include GPA, work experience, and references.
-For more information schedule an appointment with academic advisor, Erika Anna (firstname.lastname@example.org).
+For more information schedule an appointment with academic advisor, Sarah Golla (firstname.lastname@example.org).

 How do I apply for the Dietetics Program?